montara-io/montara-chrome-extension/README.md

 - Log "Montara Chrome Extension loaded" to the console
 - Be ready to handle messages from other extension parts

+### Configuring API Token

+1. Click on the Montara extension icon in your browser toolbar
+2. Enter your Montara API token in the settings popup
+3. Click "Save Token" to store it securely
+4. The token will be automatically used by the extension for API calls

 ## File Structure

 ```